KPSM1997/mani/README.md

 # mani
-This is the first repository for API.
+#This is the first repository for API.
+print("Hello world")
+# Hello I am Manikanta.
+My interests are to play cricket!